NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Related work

-Finally, it is worth to mention several works that address a similar problem to the one tackled in this paper. \cite{katz2020generating} addresses the problem of generating diverse and difficult planning tasks with different causal graphs.
-This work generates complete planning tasks (planning domain and problem) whereas NeSIG generates planning problems for the particular domain chosen by the user. \cite{torralba2021automatic} proposes Autoscale, a method for obtaining valid and diverse planning problems with graded difficulty for their use in planning competitions.
+Finally, it is worth to mention several works that address a similar problem to the one tackled in this paper. \cite{katz2020generating} proposes a method for obtaining diverse and difficult planning tasks with different causal graphs.
+This work generates complete tasks (i.e., domain-problem pairs) whereas NeSIG generates planning problems for the particular domain provided by the user. \cite{torralba2021automatic} proposes Autoscale, a method for obtaining valid and diverse problems with graded difficulty for their use in planning competitions.
 However, unlike our method, Autoscale does not generate problems on its own.
-Instead, it relies on the existence of domain-specific instance generators, selecting a set of problems with graded difficulty among the ones they generate.
-Therefore, Autoscale can be considered complementary to our approach, as it could be used to select problems among the ones NeSIG generates.
+Instead, it relies on domain-specific instance generators, selecting a set of problems with graded difficulty among the ones they generate.
+Therefore, Autoscale can be considered complementary to our approach, as it could be used to select problems among those NeSIG generates.